The GameCube was the successor to the uber-popular Nintendo 64 console and hit the UK high-streets in 2002.

 The GameCube is a console that I have many fond memories of.

-I have never been a huge 'fan' of Nintendo (I have nothing against them either) and actually prefer PC gaming to those on consoles.
+I have never been a huge 'fan' of Nintendo (I have nothing against them either) and actually prefer PC gaming to console gaming.

-The GameCube had charm and some truly innovative and fantastic titles were available for it; and the three game I have featured here still hold up more than ten years on.
+The GameCube had charm and some truly innovative and fantastic titles were available for it.
+For me, the three game I have featured in this article still hold up more than a decade on.

-The likes of the Playstation II and X-Box were undoubtedly more popular, probably down to the fact that they were also DVD and CD players with easy internet access making them more of an all round home entertainment system.
+The likes of the Playstation II and X-Box were undoubtedly more popular machines, probably down to the fact that they were also DVD and CD players with easy internet access.
+This did make them more of an all round home entertainment system.

 Still, the GameCube was a great console for the home gamer and is worthy of any collection.
 The fact that almost all of the games released for it are compatible with the Nintendo Wii is another added bonus.